-- 3.33 Following reassessment, if you do not meet the requirements to progress, but achieve a Year mark of 20 or above, you may be offered one or more of the following opportunities: - (a) A full-time repeat year for uncapped module marks; - (b) A part-time repeat year for up to 105 credits for uncapped module marks; - (c) Reassessment in the following year without attending the University for capped module marks. - 3.34 Following reassessment, if you still have not passed an optional module and you are repeating the year, either full or part-time, you can pick a different optional module. - 3.35 You will not be allowed to progress to the next Year if you have failed any core module. - 3.36 Following an attempt at reassessment for all the required modules, if you have failed up to 30 non-core credits, the Board of Examiners will offer the following opportunities: - (a) If you have not had three attempts at the failed module(s), you can remain in Year Two and take reassessment (see 3.35 above); - (b) Alternatively, if you have not had three attempts at the failed module(s), you can progress to the Final Year carrying the failed non-core credits and have no further reassessment attempts at the failed module(s); - (c) If you have had three attempts at the module(s) but have still not achieved the pass mark, you can proceed to the Final Year carrying the failed non-core credits.
+- 3.35 Following reassessment, if you do not meet the requirements to progress, but achieve a Year Mark of 20 or above, you may be offered one or more of the following opportunities: - a) A full-time repeat year for uncapped Module Marks; - b) A part-time repeat year for up to 105 credits for uncapped Module Marks;

-3.37 You can only fail a total of 30 non-core credits across your degree (see table 3.1 above).
+- c) Reassessment in the following Year without attending the University for capped Module Marks. - 3.36 Following reassessment, if you still have not passed an optional module and you are repeating the Year, either full or part-time, you can pick a different optional module. - 3.37 You will not be allowed to progress to the next Year if you have failed any core module. - 3.38 Following an attempt at reassessment for all the required modules, if you have failed up to 30 non-core credits, the Board of Examiners will offer the following opportunities: - a) If you have not had three attempts at the failed module(s), you can remain in Year Two and take reassessment (see 3.35 above); - b) If you have not had three attempts at the failed module(s), you can progress to the Final Year whilst trailing the reassessment in your failed module(s) (see Table 3.2); - c) If you have not had three attempts at the failed module(s), you can progress to the Final Year carrying the failed non-core credits and have no further reassessment attempts at the failed module(s); - d) If you have had three attempts at the module(s) but have still not achieved the pass mark, you can proceed to the Final Year carrying the failed noncore credits. - 3.39 You can only fail a total of 30 non-core credits across your degree (see Table 3.1 above).
 You will not be able to transfer onto a course where these failed credits are listed as core.